 You should also consult the admissions criteria for the course.

-The deadline for applications for research council studentships and most University scholarships is usually in late January, but please check the details for the scholarship you wish to apply for.
+The deadline for applications for most funding opportunities is usually in late January, but please check the details for the scholarship you wish to apply for.

 Oxford-Radcliffe Graduate Scholarship

 Applicants to the Department of Earth Sciences will automatically be considered for an Oxford-Radcliffe Graduate Scholarship.
 The Oxford Graduate Scholarships were established in 2012 through an innovative matched funding initiative.
 Scholarships are awarded to applicants who have demonstrated excellent academic ability, who will contribute to the University’s ground-breaking research, and who will go on to contribute to the world as leaders in their field, pushing the frontiers of knowledge.
 The University contributes 40% of the funds for these scholarships, together with 60% from generous donations provided by numerous supporters of the University and its colleges.